previous page back to table of contents next page

 IV.3.c.i.
 Operational Description

 WMOPS fulfilled one of the tasks of the original NEOWISE project, an augmentation of the WISE program funded by the NASA NEOO program to discover and characterize new and existing NEOs in the WISE images.
-In order to facilitate ground-based follow-up, WMOPS reports tracklets to the MPC within 10 days of the central detection time of each new-object track.
+In order to facilitate ground-based follow-up, WMOPS reported tracklets to the MPC within 10 days of the central detection time of each new-object track.
 These reports were made in the prescribed MPC format for astrometric observations from a satellite-based observing platform.

-Figure 2 - Discovery of 2014 HQ124, a PHA which came within 3 lunar distances of the Earth, in the WMOPS QA page raw image arrays.
+Figure 2 - Discovery data of 2014 HQ124, a PHA that came within 3 lunar distances of the Earth, in the WMOPS QA page raw image arrays.
 Sky-plane motion charts and text-based data are not shown here, but were generated as wmopsQA products.
 Note the stacked image in the final column of the top two rows, and the individual detection vetting buttons.
 Thumbnail images were critical to the successful identification of new objects.

 IV.3.c.ii.
 Caveats